 All writers have good ideas.
 Many have grit and actually finish writing the book.
 Some have natural talent.
 But it’s the rare few that have all these attributes and approach the act of writing as a way of learning, not just a checklist to publication.
 Ask yourself some general questions: how many creative writing classes have you taken?
 How many books on writing have you read?
 How many times have you written merely as an exercise?
 How often have you challenged yourself by practicing an unfamiliar element with complete foreknowledge that you’ll never even show anyone a word of it?
 Have you educated yourself and practiced the skill?

 I once heard an editor say that the most difficult part of her job was rejecting so many “good” books exactly because there were so many of them.
-Rejecting the bad book is easy.
+Rejecting the bad book is easy, she said.
 Accepting the “Great” book is easy, though rare.
 But it broke her heart when a good book just wasn’t good enough.
 The differences between Good and Great are often nuanced and subjective.
 The more you know the rules and nuances and the craft, the better the probability of success.
 Take the time to learn the skills, to learn the craft, to develop your talent.
 People will be reading books forever.
 You have time.
 Take it.